 G. velutina: I’ve seen growers raising this species in other parts of the southeast and in California.
 It flowered widely back in 2012, so there may still be some seeds floating around out there in the bamboo groups.
 Again, don’t expect it to achieve amazing timber proportions outside of it native habitat, which includes southern and central Mexico.

 Guadua angustifolia is truly one of the most remarkable plants on earth.
 In the top tier of bamboo species, alongside varieties like Moso and Bambusa balcooa, this neotropical giant holds the promise of revolutionizing agriculture and industry.
 Gradually, the world is waking up to the enormous potential of Guadua as a superior building material and a natural resource with unsurpassed sustainability.

-Bamboo’s world record growth rate, immense versatility and great potential for carbon sequestration make it a vital tool in the ongoing struggle against climate change.
-And Guadua is one of the few bamboo species large enough to make a significant impact.
-Furthermore, it is also empowering many rural parts of Latin America, as producers of this economically and strategically vital resource, to become increasingly independent and self-sufficient.
+Bamboo’s world record growth rate, immense versatility, and great potential for carbon sequestration make it a vital tool in the ongoing struggle against climate change.
+And Guadua is one of the few bamboo species large enough and useful enough to make a significant impact.
+Furthermore, it is also empowering many rural farmers of Latin America, as producers of this economically and strategically vital resource, to become increasingly independent and self-sufficient.

 The rain forests of South America have been disappearing at an alarming rate over the last four centuries, and Guadua can help restore that precious ecosystem.
 The plant currently covers about 50,000 hectares in Colombia, with about 10% on cultivated land, and the rest natural habitat.
 It’s a far cry from the vast swaths of Guadua that once dominated the landscape, but it’s a positive direction for bringing back the native vegetation.